Spectral estimates for finite combinations of Hermite functions and null-controllability of hypoelliptic quadratic

-cannot hold for an arbitrary non-empty open subset $\omega$ of $\rr^n$, nor when the measurable subset $\omega \subset \rr^n$ satisfies the condition (\ref{liminf}), since Theorem~\ref{Meta_thm_AdaptedLRmethod} together with (\ref{eq6}) would then imply the null-controlllability and the observability of the one-dimensional harmonic heat equation from a half-line.
+cannot hold for an arbitrary non-empty open subset $\omega$ of $\rr^n$, nor when the measurable subset $\omega \subset \rr^n$ verifies condition (\ref{liminf}), since Theorem~\ref{Meta_thm_AdaptedLRmethod} together with (\ref{eq6}) would then imply the null-controlllability and the observability of the one-dimensional harmonic heat equation from a half-line.
 This would be in contradiction with the results of~\cite{miller1,miller2}.

-On the other hand, when the measurable subset $\omega \subset \rr^n$ is $\gamma$-thick at scale $L>0$, the above spectral inequality $(iii)$ is an analogue for finite combinations of Hermite functions of the sharpened version of the Logvinenko-Sereda theorem proved by Kovrijkine in~\cite[Theorem~3]{Kovrijkine} with a similar dependence of the constant with respect to the parameters $0<\gamma \leq 1$ and $L>0$ as in (\ref{kov}).
+On the other hand, when the measurable subset $\omega \subset \rr^n$ is $\gamma$-thick at scale $L>0$, the above spectral estimate $(iii)$ is an analogue for finite combinations of Hermite functions of the sharpened version of the Logvinenko-Sereda theorem proved by Kovrijkine in~\cite{thesis,Kovrijkine} with a similar dependence of the constant with respect to the parameters $0<\gamma \leq 1$ and $L>0$ as in (\ref{kov}).
 Notice that the growth in $\sqrt{N}$ is of the order of the square root of the largest eigenvalue of the harmonic oscillator $\mathcal{H}=-\Delta_x+|x|^2$ on the spectral vector subspace $\mathcal E_{N}$, whereas the growth in $R$ in (\ref{kov}) is also of order of the square root of the largest spectral value of the Laplace operator $-\Delta_x$ on the spectral vector subspace